-- Dower John.
+Dower John.
 Japan in War and Peace: Selected Essays.
-New York: The New Press, 1993 (selections). - Ienaga Saburo.
+New York: The New Press, 1993 (selections).

+Ienaga Saber.
 The Pacific War, 1931-1945: A Critical Perspective on Japan's Role in World War 11.
-New York: Pantheon, 1978 (selections). - Intondi Vincent.
+New York: Pantheon, 1978 (selections).

+Intondi Vincent.
 African Americans Against the Bomb: Nuclear Weapons, Colonialism and the Black Freedom Movement.
-Palo Alto, CA: Stanford University Press, 2015 (introduction). - Takaki Ronald.
+Palo Alto, CA: Stanford University Press, 2015 (introduction & Chapter 1).

+Lifton Robert J., and Greg Michell.
+Hiroshima in America: A Half Century of Denial.
+New York: Avon Books, 1995(selections).

+Takaki Ronald.
 Hiroshima: Why America Dropped the Atomic Bomb.
-Boston and New York: Little, Brown and Company, 1995 (selections). - The Committee for the Compilation of Materials on Damage Caused by the Atomic Bombs in Hiroshima and Nagasaki.
-The Impact of the A-Bomb: Hiroshima and Nagasaki, 1945-85 (selections). - Selden Kyoko and Selden Mark (eds.).
+Boston and New York: Little, Brown and Company, 1995 (selections).

+The Committee for the Compilation of Materials on Damage Caused by the Atomic Bombs in Hiroshima and Nagasaki.
+The Impact of the A-Bomb: Hiroshima and Nagasaki, 1945-85 (selections).

+Seedless Kyoko and Mark Selden(eds.).
 The Atomic Bomb: Voices from Hiroshima and Nagasaki.
 London: M.E.
+Sharp, Inc., 1989 (selections).

-Sharp, Inc., 1989. - Smethurst Richard J. "Japan, The United States, and the Road to World War II in the Pacific."
-The Asian Pacific Journal: Japan Focus 37 (2012). - Stone Oliver and Kuznick Peter.
-Untold History of The United States, Gallery Books: New York, 2012 (selections). - Toyonaga Keisaburo.
+Smethurst Richard J. "Japan, The United States, and the Road to World War II in the Pacific."
+The Asian Pacific Journal: Japan Focus 37 (2012).

+Toyonaga Keisaburo.
 "Colonialism and Atomic Bombs: About Survivors of Hiroshima Living in Korea," trans.
-Eric Cazdyn and Lisa Yoneyama.
+Cazdyn Eric and Lisa Yoneyama.
 In Perilous Memories: The Asian Pacific War(s), pp. 378-409.